openflighthpc/flight-report/README.md

 The CLI is interactive so the user simply needs to run `flight report` and answer the questions in order to complete a report.

+# To Do

+- Locate and compare this report to a previous one of the same type (by the same user?)
+- Safely handle report saving such that users cannot delete existing report
+    - Separate the reporting CLI and the diagnostic execution+saving (pinging to an API server)
-## Admin
+- Admin tools
     - Possibilities for collating and contrasting reports
     - Admin command that can summarise what has been reported in past hour / 24 hours /

-# To Do

-- Locate and compare this report to a previous one of the same type (by the same user?)